Tofag-py/marketstackdatapipeline/ReadMe.md

 - **Power BI:** Connects to Google BigQuery for creating interactive dashboards and reports.
 Provides insights and visualizations based on the ingested data.

 ### Orchestration
-- **Apache Airflow:** Manages and schedules the data pipelines.
+- **Prefect:** Manages and schedules the data pipelines.
 Handles the workflow of data ingestion, processing, and transfer between components.

 ### Monitoring
 - **Grafana:** Used for monitoring and visualizing system performance and metrics.
 Connects to Google Cloud Monitoring for real-time dashboards.